otherpaco/avalanche-on-RasPi4-Everest-edition/README.md

-# Run an AVAX node and validatoron on a RaspberryPi Everest edition
+# Run an AVAX node and validator on a RaspberryPi Everest edition

 ## Setup